 • The name of an organization advisor, chosen from MCC staff or faculty.

-All student organizations will have advisors approved by the Dean of Students and the Vice President of Academics and Workforce Development.
+All student organizations will have advisors approved by the Dean of Students and the Vice President of Instruction.
 All advisors are to ensure that student activities are consistent with the purpose of the institution and the personal development of students.
 Each student organization will submit an annual budget request to the Dean of Students for approval by the Administrative Council.

 All student organizations must be officially chartered by the college prior to establishing a financial account with the college business office.
 All student organizations are required to have their financial accounts established and budgets approved prior to receipt of any funds.
 All financial transactions must be in accordance with business office guidelines and practices and in accordance with applicable state laws, the state Administrative Procedures Manual, and State Board of Community Colleges regulations.